 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical mystery is a hardcover edition that was published by Headline Publishing on July 8, 2010 and has 384 pages.
+historical mystery that was published by Headline Publishing on July 8, 2010 and has 384 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Valley of the Shadow, The Dove of Death, Murder Most Medieval: Noble Tales of Ignoble Demises, Behold a Pale Horse, The Seventh Trumpet, Atonement of Blood, The Second Death

 Twenty-first in the Sister Fidelma medieval mystery series revolving around a nun who is a lawyer and the husband who assists her in their detecting.

 The primary theme here is religious intolerance, so antithetical to what Jesus taught.
 The negative need to destroy anyone who believes opposite your own beliefs.
 To burn any books which do not conform to your thoughts.

 Tremayne makes an excellent point in what he relates about Celsus, the book that is causing such a hurrah in the abbey as Celsus points out that: